 Let’s say you want to promote your social media handles among your customers.
 You can build an attractive landing page that links to your social media handles (Snapchat, LinkedIn, Facebook, Twitter) via social media QR Codes.
 The best part is that a single QR Code can be linked to all social media channels.
 All your audience needs to do is scan the QR Code, click on their preferred social media channel and visit the profile accordingly.

 These are just a couple of examples.
-You can implement several QR Code-based strategies into your email campaigns to achieve an ideal ROI.
+You can also make a QR Code link to Youtube video and boost views and subscribers.
+These are just some examples of implementing QR Code-based strategies into your email campaigns to achieve an ideal ROI.

-Use email QR Codes to personalize customer interactions
+Use an email QR Code to personalize customer interactions

 As we’ve seen from the above use cases, email QR Codes offer an effortless user experience.
 It enables customers to reach out to your business using a prefilled email.
-This type of QR Code can majorly help you offer top-notch customer service, and elevate your marketing strategies.
+This redirection of QR code to email is a marketing strategy that helps you offer top notch customer service, and elevate your marketing strategies.

 Frequently asked questions

 1. How to scan a QR Code in an email?